buildtesters/buildtest/docs/buildspecs/spack.rst

 that is responsible for running tests for a list of specs that are specified using the ``specs`` property.

 Upon running the tests, we can retrieve results using ``spack test results`` which is configured using the ``results`` property.
-The **results** property expects one to specify the ``specs`` or ``suite`` or both in order to retrieve results.
+The **results** property can query test results based via one of the following ways:

-The ``suite`` property is used to retrieve test results based on suite name, whereas ``specs`` property can be used to retrieve based on spec format.
-Both properties are a list of string types.
+1. Spec Format: ``spack test results -- <spec>``
+2. Suitename: ``spack test results <suitename>``

 In example below we will test `m4` package by running ``spack test run m4`` and report the results with log file.

 .. literalinclude:: ../../examples/spack/spack_test.yml
     :language: yaml
-    :emphasize-lines: 9-14
+    :emphasize-lines: 9-13

 If we look at the generated test, buildtest will install m4 followed by running the test.
-The **spack test run --alias** option is used to reference name of suitename which can be used to reference suitename when using ``spack test results`` to search for test results. **buildtest will create the suite name based on name of test.** If `--alias` is not specified, spack will generate a random text for suitename which you won't know at time of writing test that is required by ``spack test results`` to fetch the results.
+The **spack test run --alias** option is used to reference name of suitename which can be used to reference suitename when using ``spack test results`` to search for test results. **buildtest will create a unique suite name for every run.**

 .. dropdown:: ``buildtest build -b /home/spack/buildtest/examples/spack/spack_test.yml``

     .. program-output:: cat buildtest_tutorial_examples/spack/build/spack_test.txt

+Take note of the suite name in generated test.
+By default spack creates a unique suite name when running `spack test run` but since this suitename is not known in advance in-order to run `spack test results`, buildtest will take care of this for you.

 .. dropdown:: ``buildtest inspect query -o -t spack_test_m4``